Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 American and European Waterfall Structures

-This article is a simplified explanation of a complex topic.
-There are countless ways in which a waterfall distribution structure can be crafted.
-Reading through the private placement memorandum (PPM) and understanding the equity waterfall model before investing is very important.
+This article simplifies a complex topic.
+There are countless ways to craft a waterfall distribution structure.
+Reading through the private placement memorandum (PPM) and understanding the equity waterfall model before investing is essential.

 37th Parallel Properties Income & Total Return Funds